cyberomanov/cyberomanov/README.md

-hey, i'm daniil romanov, aka @cyberomanov. experienced crypto enthusiast, professional validator and perfect by birth. @how_to_node creator.
+hey, i'm daniil romanov, aka **@cyberomanov**. experienced crypto enthusiast, professional validator and perfect by birth.

 [@how_to_node](https://t.me/how_to_node) - is a huge commnity of enthusiasts, where we exchange experience, ideas and insiders about validation. there're **>10k participants**. and i'm creator of this. that's insane.